vukkeselj/AWSnPY/README.md

 Practicing aws with python

+## 01-webotron

-change thos readme file for fun
+change this readme file for fun

+### Features

+Webotron has the following features:

+- list all buckets
+- list all objects within a bucket